flyryan/DuffPlexCompose/README.md

 3. From the configuration file, you'll need:
    - `PrivateKey` from the [Interface] section
    - `Address` from the [Interface] section (e.g., 10.x.x.x/32)

+If you choose not to use VPN:
+1. In docker-compose.yml:
+   - Remove or comment out the entire `gluetun` service block
+   - In the qBittorrent service:
+     - Remove the `network_mode: "service:gluetun"` line
+     - Uncomment the `ports` section
+2. Note: Running torrents without VPN may expose your IP address to other peers

 ### Configuration